XiaoouPan/ILAMM/README.md

 * Error: "library not found for -lgfortran/-lquadmath": It means your gfortran binaries are out of date.
 This is a common environment specific issue.

     1. In R 3.0.0 - R 3.3.0: Upgrading to R 3.4 is strongly recommended.
 Then go to the next step.
-Alternatively, you can try the instructions here: [link](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).
+Alternatively, you can try the instructions [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).

-    2. For >= R 3.4.* : download the installer from the here: [link](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).
+    2. For >= R 3.4.* : download the installer from [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).
 Then run the installer.

 ## Functions